 The moving-iron loudspeaker was the first effective electromagnetic loudspeaker design.
-Today, the design is pretty well relegated to balanced armature headphone drivers but this driver types is still worth mentioning.
+Today, the design is pretty well relegated to balanced armature headphone drivers, but this driver type is still worth mentioning.

 For information on balanced armature headphones, check out my article The Complete Guide To Balanced Armature IEMs/Earphones.

 Let’s have a look at the balanced armature headphone driver design to explain the magnets of a moving-iron speaker driver:

 In the driver above, the magnets are placed above and below a conductive armature that is physically balanced in a system.
 The magnetic poles are to be opposite to the top and bottom of the balanced iron/armature and will produce a concentrated magnetic field at the arm.